 Future Based has an offline focus, with organizing meetups, lectures, courses and discussion.
 By doing so I want to facilitate new networks and foster more crossovers between different disciplines and providing new insights about this fascinating time we live in.

-With the new discussion platform I, want to organize discussions with experts in their field to ask critical questions.
+With Future Based I, want to organize discussions with experts in their field to ask critical questions.
 Not to necessarily find straight answers, but to formulate more specific questions, and to foster a deeper understanding of the world we live in.
 After all, the world is constantly changing.
 Nevertheless, there is a tendency to forget the importance of reflecting on how the world is changing, and in particular what the consequences of these changes might be.